windy40/openstreetmap-carto-de/INSTALL-de.md

 See osml10n installation instructions for details.

+If you want to change the target langugage from German to another language using latin script change the 'lang' variable in openstreetmap-carto-hstore-only-l10n.lua fron 'de' to your desired language ('en', 'fr', 'es', ..).

 The database layout of the git master branch is aiming to be compatible witch openstreetmap-carto 5.x